rosado-io/docs/configuration/yaml.md

   # By default only "password" is enabled.
   primary_authenticators:
   - password
-  - totp
   - oob_otp
   # Determine which authenticators can be used as secondary authenticator.
-  # By default totp, oob_otp and bearer_token are enabled.
+  # By default totp, oob_otp are enabled.
   secondary_authenticators:
+  - password
   - totp
   - oob_otp
-  - bearer_token
   # Configure the MFA behavior.
   #
   # if_exists: The user can add secondary authenticators.